sketch-hq/SketchAPI/docs/pages/plugins-create-plugin.md

 Place your plugin in the [plugins location](/plugins), and once located there you can run the plugin manually from the plugins menu within Sketch.

-> Alternatively, if you're comfortable on the command line you can use [`sketchtool`](/cli) to run the plugin instead.
+> Alternatively, if you’re comfortable on the command line you can use [`sketchtool`](/cli) to run the plugin instead.

 ## Next steps